 Getting to and from Edinburgh

-Edinburgh is very easy to get to.
-Flights operate to Edinburgh airport, both nationally and internationally, and the airport itself is around six miles outside the city centre.
+Edinburgh is easy to reach.
+Flights operate to Edinburgh Airport from across the UK and internationally, and the airport is about 8 miles west of the city centre by road.

-You can also drive to Edinburgh, which is how you’d get here if you are following my suggested 2 week UK itinerary.
-Parking is possible in the city centre, and a car will let you get to attractions outside of the city, but isn’t generally needed for day to day sight seeing as Edinburgh is very compact.
+You can also drive, which is how you’d arrive if you’re following our 2 week UK itinerary.
+There’s parking in the centre, and a car is handy for reaching attractions outside the city, but you won’t need one for day-to-day sightseeing as Edinburgh’s core is so compact.

 How to Get Around Edinburgh